parse() functions

 * {

-* path: "input.member.age",
+* path: "$input.member.age",

-* expected: "number & Format<'uint32'>",
+* expected: "number & Type<'uint32'>",

 * value: 20.75 // AI provided float instead of uint32